Keziyah/Lingoly/README.md

 Eventually, this will be a mobile app, and will have features such as a more comprehensive dictionary, and an admin dashboard for teachers.

+(This is a new, post-hackathon repo.
+For a previous commit history, see this: https://github.com/Keziyah/LingolyOld/commits/master)